Textual Membership Queries: Introduction

-To illustrate this problem, let us look at a flower classification task, where the input is a black-and-white image of a flower and our goal is to classify it to the correct flower species present in the image.
-The instance space for this task is the set of all possible black-and-white flower images.
-The feature space is all $2^{N\times N}$ binary matrices, representing all possible $2^{N\times N}$ binary feature vectors.
-Obviously, a major part of this feature space cannot be mapped into the instance space, and as such cannot be classified by a human oracle.
-A well-known illustration of this problem is the early work of Baum and Lang \cite{Lang1992}, who attempted to use MQs for handwritten digit recognition.
-Given two digits, they combined them into a new image and queried a human oracle for a classification.
-This process, however, often resulted in an unrecognizable digit.
-Another major problem with membership queries is that the mapping between the feature space (what learning algorithms receive as input) and the instance space (the domain recognizable for humans) is not 1-to-1.
-In the textual domain, for example, the bag of words (BOW) feature representation \cite{Harris1954}, is used to represent textual instances, and two different instances can be represented using the same feature vector.
-Thus, the sentences ``Man bites dog" and ``Dog bites man" would be represented in the same way despite their obviously different meanings.
+Additionally, even if a mapping from feature vectors to instances exists, it may map into instances that are outside of the domain of the classifier.
+To illustrate this problem, let us look at a flower classification task, where the input is an $N\times N$ black-and-white image of a flower and our goal is to classify it to the correct flower species.
+Assume that we use the pixels as binary features, thus having $2^{N\times N}$ possible feature vectors.
+In this case, there is an easy mapping from a feature vector to an image, but the vast majority of the resulted images are not of a flower and are therefore not classifiable.
+Lang and Baum [\citeyear{Lang1992}] encountered a similar problem in their early attempt to use MQs for handwritten digit recognition.
+Given two digits, they combined them into a new image and queried a human oracle for classification.
+This process, however, often resulted in an unrecognizable digit which the human labeler could not process.
+Furthermore, the feature-to-instance mapping is potentially not a valid function, since the mapping induced by the features is not necessarily 1-to-1.
+In the textual domain, for example, the bag of words (BOW) feature representation \cite{Harris1954}, is used to represent textual instances.
+Under this mapping, two different instances may be represented by the same feature vector.
+Thus, the feature vector associated with the bag \{bites, dog, man \} may be mapped back to the instances ``Man bites dog" and ``Dog bites man" with obviously different meanings.

-To address these problems, stream-based \cite{Cohn1990} and the more popular pool-based \cite{Lewis1994} approaches for active learning were suggested.
-Pool-based active learning assumes that a collection (pool) of unlabeled instances is available.
-Queries are selected from the pool, usually in a greedy fashion, to extract the instance estimated to be most useful.
-Stream-based active learning \cite{Cohn1990} assumes the data is presented as a stream of instances, and the learner chooses whether to request the label for the presented instance.
-Both methods rely on outside sources to supply large amounts of unlabeled data, and their performance is highly dependent on the quality (with respect to the learning process) of the instances this source provides.
+To address these issues, the pool-based \cite{Lewis1994} and stream-based \cite{Cohn1990} approaches for active learning were suggested.
+The pool-based approach assumes that a collection (pool) of unlabeled instances is available.
+The instances in the pool are evaluated by the learning algorithm using their feature-vector representation, and the instance estimated to be most useful is presented to the labeler.
+The stream-based approach assumes the data is presented as a stream of instances, and the learner chooses whether to request the label for the presented instance in a similar fashion.